retentioneering/retentioneering-tools/docs/source/user_guides/step_matrix.rst

 link:
 :doc:`Preprocessing user guide </user_guides/preprocessing>`.

-There is a special eventstream method in retentioneering library, called ``.timedeltahist()``.
+There is a special eventstream method in retentioneering library, called :py:meth:Eventstream.timedelta_hist()<retentioneering.tooling.timedelta_hist.timedelta_hist.TimedeltaHist>.
 It can help calculate the maximum session length more accurately.
-To learn more about this method you can follow the link:
-:doc:`Eventstream user guide </user_guides/preprocessing>`.